j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 This means that if you define a property in the superclass using `val`, you *must* override it in the subclass if you want to assign a different value to it.

-If a superclass property has been defined using `var`, you don’t need to override it in order to assign a new value to it, as `var` variables can be reused for other values.
+If a superclass property has been defined using `var`, you don't need to override it in order to assign a new value to it, as `var` variables can be reused for other values.
-You can instead assign it a new value in the subclass’s initializer block, as in this example:
+You can instead assign it a new value in the subclass's initializer block, as in this example:
 ```kotlin
 open class Animal {
     val image = ""